Controlling the Number of Decimals Used in a Text Macro

 To create a custom macro that is rounded to a specified number of decimal places

-In this example, we have drawn a structure that measures 15' x 15' on the interior.
+In this example, we have drawn a single room structure that measures 15' x 15' on the interior from surface to surface.

 Basic structure measuring 15' x 15' on its interior

-2. Select CAD> Text> Text Macro Management from the menu.
+2. Using the Select Objects tool, click in the single room to select it, and with it selected, navigate to CAD> Text> Text Macro Management from the menu.

-4. In the Edit Text Macro dialog which displays next, rename the macro to roomVolumeRounded and modify the Value field to:
+4. In the Edit Text Macro dialog that displays next:

 Edit Text Macro dialog

-• On the next line, you are calling the round function with an argument of 2 using cu ft.
-This tells the program to round the volume down to two decimal places using cubic feet.
+• You may have noticed that the only change from the initial RoomVolume macro is the addition of .round(2).
+By calling the round function with an argument of 2, we are telling the program to round the volume down to two decimal places.

 • Press Enter on the keyboard to drop to the second line in the text box.